Big Thief 'Capacity' Feature Interview

 Meek finishes her sentence.
 “Yeah–feelings, instinct, love and time.
 I can trace back the moments of connection that led us to where we are.
 That can go in any direction.
 [They] all came from live shows.”

-Adrienne does admit that the proverbial “scene” in New York City feels like it’s growing more troubled by the week.
+Lenker does admit that the proverbial “scene” in New York City feels like it’s growing more troubled by the week.
 Venues are constantly folding, including the late Manhattan Inn, a cozy Brooklyn venue with a big white piano where Big Thief got its start as a duo.
 There, Lenker and Meek shared bills with friends’ bands; we discuss two of them, Star Rover and Wilder Maker.
 “That was the crew right there,” Meek said.
 “I used to be there almost every night.”

 “I have this fantasy that, like: what if us and all of our friends were only doing gigs that we want?”
 Oleartchik cuts in.
 He gestures to the waitress who has just left.
 “No one is serving salad if they don’t want to.
 How would that effect the bands or music, if everything is okay–if there’s no angst or stress?”